nico/clangtut/tut.markdown

 The constructor of `Preprocessor` takes no less than 5 arguments: A `Diagnostic` object, a `LangOptions` object, a `TargetInfo` object, a `SourceManager` object, and finally a `HeaderSearch` object.
-Let's break down what those objects are good for, and how we can build them.
+Let's break down what these objects are good for, and how we can build them.

 First is `Diagnostic`.
 This is used by clang to report errors and warnings to the user.
 A `Diagnostic` object can have a `DiagnosticClient`, which is responsible for actually displaying the messages to the user.
-We will use clang's built-in `TextDiagnostics` class, which writes errors and warnings to the console (it's the same `DiagnosticClient` that is used by the `clang` binary).
+We will use clang's built-in `TextDiagnosticPrinter` class, which writes errors and warnings to an output stream -- we will pass `llvm::outs()`, which corresponds to standard output (it's the same `DiagnosticClient` that is used by the `clang` binary).  `TextDiagnosticPrinter` also gets a `DiagnosticOptions` object, which is just a collection of `bool`s that control how diagnostics are reported (you can use this to display pedantic warnings for example).

 Next up is `LangOptions`.
 This class lets you configure if you're compiling C or C++, and which language extensions you want to allow.
 Constructing this object is easy, as its constructor does not take any parameters.

 The `TargetInfo` is easy, too, but we need to call a factory method as the constructor is private.
-The factory method takes a "host triple" as parameter that defines the architecture clang should compile for, such as "i386-apple-darwin".
+The factory method takes a `Diagnostic` object, and a `TargetOptions` parameter that defines the architecture clang should compile for, and similar options.
+The only required field is `Triple`, which for example looks like "i386-apple-darwin".
 We will pass `LLVM_HOST_TRIPLE`, which contains the host triple describing the machine llvm was compiled on.
 But in principle, you can use clang as a [cross-compiler][] very easily, too.
 The `TargetInfo` object is required so that the preprocessor can add target-specific defines, for example `__APPLE__`.
-You need to delete this object at the end of the program.
+You need to delete the `TargetInfo` object at the end of the program.

 `SourceManager` is used by clang to load and cache source files.
 Again, its constructor takes no arguments.